Skip to content

 Page size< 3 MBGTmetrix

-If your site takes longer than 3 seconds to load, you're losing 40% of visitors before they even see the content.
+If your site takes longer than 3 seconds to load, you're losing 40% of visitors before they even see the content — one of those numbers that, on its own, explains a weak conversion rate before we've looked at anything else.

 Mobile Responsiveness